Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 It is important to note that hypotheses are not always articulated in an explicit manner.
 This, however, does not mean that no hypotheses exist.
 If, for instance, the performance of a novel design is compared against the state-of-the-art design without stating a clear hypothesis, there still exists the implicit hypothesis that the novel design is better with respect to a relevant performance dimension.

-The key concern for hypothesis formulation is \emph{logical validity}.
-It refers to \emph{why} a hypothesis is supposedly valid.
+The key concern for hypothesis and theorem formulation is \emph{justification validity}.
+It refers to \emph{convincingly} a hypothesis or theorem is supported by a deductive argument~\citep{lannin2005generalization}.
 Depending on the type of hypothesis, this might be a matter of deduction from prior knowledge and, if applicable, its underlying theoretical justification.
 In certain settings, the backing of a theoretical justification is essential for establishing an explanation for the expected effect as stated by the hypothesis.
 It should again be noted that not all hypotheses in algorithm engineering are or can be justified by theory.
 Often, nonetheless, there is a rationale why a certain association, e.g. between a design and performance, should be present.